aerospike/aerospike-client-python/doc/client.rst

     :param dict ctx: a dictionary containing the ``"ctx"`` key mapping to a list of contexts.
     :param dict policy: optional :ref:`aerospike_info_policies`.
     :raises: a subclass of :exc:`~aerospike.exception.AerospikeError`.

-    .. deprecated:: 19.0.0 Use the other non-deprecated index methods to create an index with a list of contexts.

     .. index::
         single: Admin Operations